Fayetteville PD encourages visible Halloween costumes

 FAYETTEVILLE, Ark.
-(KNWA) — Statistics show kids are twice as likely to be hit and killed by a car while walking the streets during Halloween.
+(KFTA) — Statistics show kids are twice as likely to be hit and killed by a car while walking the streets during Halloween.

 The Fayetteville Police Department is asking people to keep safety at the top of your mind.